Oral decongestants like pseudoephedrine work systemically but take longer to provide sinus relief than nasal spray decongestants.

 Frequently Asked Questions

 Over-the-counter decongestants can provide symptom relief for serious sinus infections by improving drainage, but bacterial infections typically require antibiotic treatment.
-Decongestants work best as supportive therapy alongside appropriate antimicrobial treatment for confirmed bacterial sinusitis.
+Decongestants work best as supportive therapy with appropriate antimicrobial treatment for confirmed bacterial sinusitis.

 Nasal decongestant sprays should not be used for more than three consecutive days.
 Extended use beyond this timeframe can cause rebound congestion, where your nasal tissues become dependent on the medication and swell worse when you stop using it.